John Currence: Restaurants

 Currence owns four restaurants in Oxford, Mississippi: City Grocery, Bourè, Snackbar, and Big Bad Breakfast.
-He expanded Big Bad Breakfast to include locations in Birmingham, AL, Homewood, AL, Vestavia Hills, AL, Cahaba Heights, AL, Tuscaloosa, AL, Mobile, AL, Florence, AL, Madison, AL, Pelham, AL, Destin, FL, Inlet Beach, FL, Chattanooga, TN, Franklin, TN, Memphis, TN, Nashville, TN, South Pittsburg, TN, Spring Hill, TN, Charleston, SC, Mt.
-Pleasant, SC, Durham, NC, two locations in Little Rock, AR and three locations in Louisville, KY.
+He expanded Big Bad Breakfast to include locations in Birmingham, AL, Homewood, AL, Vestavia Hills, AL, Cahaba Heights, AL, Tuscaloosa, AL, Mobile, AL, Florence, AL, Madison, AL, Pelham, AL, Buckhead, GA, Destin, FL, Inlet Beach, FL, Chattanooga, TN, Franklin, TN, Memphis, TN, Nashville, TN, South Pittsburg, TN, Spring Hill, TN, Durham, NC, Charleston, SC, Mt.
+Pleasant, SC, Conway, AR, two locations in Little Rock, AR and three locations in Louisville, KY.
 He also owns The Main Event, a catering business based in Oxford for in-house and off-site catering.
 According to Vogue, "[y]ou can't visit Oxford without hearing someone sing the praises of Chef John Currence."

 City Grocery was Currence's first restaurant, with a Southern and traditional Creole French menu, opened in 1992, and has been in Oxford Courthouse Square since 1996.
 The New York Times recommended "its rowdy upstairs bar and elegant dining below".
 It was named one of the "South's Best Bars" by Southern Living in 2013.
 In fall 1999, it won its first of several Wine Spectator Awards of Excellence.

 Big Bad Breakfast started in Oxford in 2008, but later spawned additional locations in Florida, Alabama, Tennessee, Arkansas, Kentucky and South Carolina.
 It has received recognition from publications like The Culture Trip, which named it one of the best diners in the South by in 2016, The Daily Meal, Serious Eats, and Travel and Leisure.

 Snackbar opened in 2009, and its chef Vishwesh Bhatt won the James Beard Award for Best Chef in the South in 2019.

 Currence bought barbecue restaurant Lamar Lounge in 2012.
 It received attention from publications like Sports Illustrated and Garden & Gun, but closed in 2016.
 It reopened as Fat Eddie's, an American Italian restaurant, which itself closed in 2017.